-- an increase in reinsurance balances payable of \$837.3 million principally driven by the issuance of non-voting preference shares to investors in Upsilon RFO, which are accounted for as prospective reinsurance and included in reinsurance balances payable on our consolidated balance sheet.
+- an increase in reinsurance balances payable of \$738.4 million principally driven by the issuance of non-voting preference shares to investors in Upsilon RFO, which are accounted for as prospective reinsurance and included in reinsurance balances payable on our consolidated balance sheet.
 See "Note 10.
+Variable Interest Entities" in our "Notes to the Consolidated Financial Statements" for additional information related to Upsilon RFO's non-voting preference shares; - an increase in unearned premiums of \$487.9 million due to the growth in gross premiums written across both our Property and Casualty and Specialty segments; - a net decrease in reinsurance recoverable of \$482.7 million, after taking into account the acquisition of the TMR Group Entities, primarily resulting from the collection of \$930.7 million during the nine months ended September 30, 2019, partially offset by increases to reinsurance recoverable principally driven by increases in net claims and claim expenses associated with current accident year losses, combined with the continued execution of our gross-to-net strategy; - an increase in reserve for claims and claim expenses of \$118.7 million as a result of claims and claims expenses incurred of \$1.8 billion during the nine months ended September 30, 2019 principally driven by current accident year losses, partially offset by claims payments of \$1.6 billion primarily associated with prior accident years losses; partially offset by

-Variable Interest Entities" in our "Notes to the Consolidated Financial Statements" for additional information related to Upsilon RFO's non-voting preference shares; - an increase in unearned premiums of \$709.0 million due the growth in gross premiums written across both our Property and Casualty and Specialty segments, combined with the timing of the January 1 renewals; partially offset by - a decrease in other operating cash flows of \$304.3 million primarily reflecting subscriptions received in advance of the issuance of Upsilon RFO's non-voting preference shares effective January 1, 2019, which were recorded in other liabilities at December 31, 2018.
-During the first quarter of 2019, in connection with the issuance of the non-voting preference shares of Upsilon RFO, other liabilities were reduced by the subscriptions received in advance, and reinsurance balances payable were increased by an offsetting amount, with corresponding impacts to other operating cash flows and the change in reinsurance balances payable, as noted above, on our consolidated statements of cash flows for the first quarter of 2019.
+- increases in premiums receivable of \$625.0 million due to the timing of receipts of our gross premiums written; - an increase of \$216.1 million in our prepaid reinsurance premiums due to an increase in ceded premiums written; - a decrease in other operating cash flows of \$277.1 million primarily reflecting subscriptions received in advance of the issuance of Upsilon RFO's nonvoting preference shares effective January 1, 2019, which were recorded in other liabilities at December 31, 2018.
+During the first nine months of 2019, in connection with the issuance of the non-voting preference shares of Upsilon RFO, other liabilities were reduced by the subscriptions received in advance, and reinsurance balances payable were increased by an offsetting amount, with corresponding impacts to other operating cash flows and the change in reinsurance balances payable, as noted above, on our consolidated statements of cash flows for the first nine months of 2019.
 See "Note 10.
-Variable Interest Entities" in our "Notes to the Consolidated Financial Statements" for additional information related to Upsilon RFO's non-voting preference shares;
+Variable Interest Entities" in our "Notes to the Consolidated Financial Statements" for additional information related to Upsilon RFO's non-voting preference shares; and - net realized and unrealized gains on investments of \$396.6 million principally due to improved performances from our fixed maturity, public equity and investments-related derivative portfolios.